-Plastic Oceans is one of our chosen charities for 2017, with this in mind we decided to take a closer look at the impact of ocean plastic pollution and what different industries are doing to curb the impact of this everlasting pollutant.
+Plastic Oceans is one of our chosen charities, with this in mind we decided to take a closer look at the impact of ocean plastic pollution and what different industries are doing to curb the impact of this everlasting pollutant.

 This statement alone sums up why Plastic Oceans exists:

 “More than 8 million tons of plastic are dumped in our oceans every year.”

 So what does Plastic Oceans hope to achieve?

 What sets Plastic Oceans Foundation apart as an organization is that through our film we have gained a global view of the issue and have worked with scientists from around the world, on the ocean and in the laboratories, to develop a unique 3 pillar approach that turns the messages of the film into actions – creating a wave of change that we need.